 top of page

-In this case there was the expectation of a very significant inheritance from the wife's father in the future.
+In the leading case below there was the expectation of a very significant inheritance from the wife's father in the future.

 The court of appeal held that although the wife's prospective inheritance was undoubtedly a resource that could be taken into consideration, she would receive it according to the actuarial tables as to the life expectancy of her father, not for 16+ years.
 On the facts, it was decided that the expected inheritance was not a resource of the wife for the purposes of the financial arrangements made on their divorce.